Erwer, Sulim 05, 01031

 I stroked at my beard thoughtfully.
 I had decided to let it grow again despite P’nyssa’s and Anni’s objections– Aaden liked it.
 I would shave it when I got home.

 I had long been aware of the genetic difference between the llerkin population and the rest of the planet of llerkin.
 Although both had the same four-molecule sequences that defined their encodings, the encodings of the llerkin sentient species itself were so drastically different from the rest of the planet’s population that there was no way to trace where they had branched off from the rest.
 There were lots of theories.
-Four thousand six hundred years ago, a cataclysmic war had wracked llerkin; there was the suggestion that it had been nuclear in nature.
+Four thousand six hundred years ago, a cataclysmic war had wracked llerkin; there was strong evidence it had been nuclear in nature.
 It had left the world polluted and desolate, and there was little in the way of records from that time.
-The llerkin, even more curiously, showed little interest in their own past and had not, until recently, even had that organized discipline known as archeology.
+The llerkin, even more curiously, showed little interest in their own past.
+Until we’d come along they hadn’t even developed that organized discipline known as archeology.
 It was only with the Sinox War and the rebuilding of their world into a garden had any interest in reclaiming the past emerged.